lmangani/cap2wei/README.md

 ### Disclaimer
 The scripts were hacked together quite fast and barely tested, use at your own risk!
-Supports only text input format at this time, extracted using official vendor tools, etc.

 ## Scripts:
 - ptmf2pcap.pl: Convert binary PTMF to .PCAP and clear-text .LOG